xyproto/teaftp/README.md

 #### Directly

-In the directory where you wish to share files:
+Navigate to the directory where you intend to share files:

-Either (if you use sudo):
+With sudo:

     sudo ./teaftp

-Or (on Linux), install it to /usr/bin and give the executable additional capabilities with `setcap`:
+On Linux, you can `teaftp` it to `/usr/bin` and grant additional capabilities using `setcap`:

     sudo install -Dm755 teaftp /usr/bin/teaftp
     sudo setcap cap_net_bind_service=+ep /usr/bin/teaftp

-Then run it:
+Starting the server:

     teaftp

 #### Docker

-To build the Docker container, and also copy in the contents of the `static` directory to `/srv/tftp` within the container:
+To build the Docker container and copy the contents of the `static` directory to `/srv/tftp` inside the container:

     docker build . -t teaftp